 - This can be a reason for company’s re-rating.

 - Company is also facing stiff competition from offline retail stores like Reliance Retail, Tata Consumer, etc.

-- Earlier, Avenue Supermarts had strong pricing power which gave it an edge over the retail players like big bazaar.
+- Earlier, the strong share price of Avenue Supermarts gave it an edge over the retail players like big bazaar.

 - But now-a-days, Reliance Retail (reliance Fresh) is trying to erode this pricing power and operate at similar prices.

 - Tata Consumer Products being sold at its retail outlets like Star Bazaar can also be one of the potential competitors for the company.

 - Currently, Amazon Pantry and Jio-Mart are major players in the Indian E-retail space.

 - Increasing pricing competitiveness of these players and preference to E-commerce especially during these times of pandemic will favor E-retailers.

 - Amazon Pantry and Jio-Mart already have deep pockets and it will be tough for a new comer like Avenue Supermart’s to overcome this moat.